pinecoders/pinecoders.github.io/faq_and_code/README.md

 var initialCapital = strategy.equity
 ```
 which remembers the strategy's equity on the first bar, which is equal to initial capital.
+> Note that the value will account for cases where the value is changed by users in the script's *Settings/Properties* "Initial Capital" field.

 **[Back to top](#table-of-contents)**